 A sensor number tells you where the oxygen sensor or the exhaust temperature sensor is mounted on the exhaust system.
 Sensor 2 is normally located at the rear of the vehicle’s exhaust system, while sensor 1 is located the closest to the engine.

-You can also say that senor 1 is found before the catalytic converter front, while sensor 2 is located after the catalytic converter front.
-That is why sensor 1 is also known as upstream oxygen sensors, and sensor 2 is known as a downstream oxygen sensor.
+You can also say that sensor 1 is found before the catalytic converter front, while sensor 2 is located after the catalytic converter front.
+That is why sensor 1 is also known as the upstream O2 sensor, and sensor 2 is known as a downstream O2 sensor.

-Method 2: Using OBD Scanner to locate Oxygen Sensors
+Method 2: Using OBD Scanner to locate Oxygen (O2) Sensors

 It is much easier and faster to locate oxygen scanners in your car engine with an OBD scanner at your disposal.
 Follow these steps to find out bank 1 and bank 2 in your car engine.